overtane/udacity-carnd-p3/README.md

 ## 7. Code and Files

 - `nvidia_keras.ipynb`: Jupiter Notebook that contain all kind of experiments, but also the code that was used to produce the model.
-- `model.py`: the code that produced the model. **NOTE:** This code has not been run ever!
-The content is extract from `nvidia_keras.ipynb` in order to clarify what code was actually used.
+- `model.py`: the code that produced the model. **NOTE:** This code has not been run ever from this file!
+The content is extract from `nvidia_keras.ipynb` only to clarify which part of the notebook code contributes to the model. in order to clarify what code was actually used.
-- `drive.py`: Data producer for the simulator from Udacity.
-I added some image preprocessing and naive dynamic throttling, which tries to keep steady 20 mph speed (without too much luck though, so more serious effort is needed here)
+- `drive.py`: Data producer for the simulator, originally from Udacity.
+I added some image preprocessing and naive dynamic throttling, which tries to keep steady 20 mph speed (without too much luck  - more serious effort is needed here)
 - `model.json`: loadable Keras model
 - `model.h5`: weights for the model